 Before the switch to Ento, Millennium’s payroll function was state-based, siloed, and required a lot of manual processing each cycle.
 Since implementing Ento, Millennium has gone digital with rostering and time and attendance, reducing time spent on administration.
-As a result, the business has reduced and redeployed roles in the payroll team.
+And as a result, the business has reduced and redeployed roles in the payroll team.
 “Sometimes we’d run up to two or three separate pay runs to fix errors.
 This doesn’t happen anymore.
 The amount of errors has dropped by around 9%.”

 Not only does Ento drive tangible outcomes for Millennium’s bottom line, but it also puts them ahead of the curve when bidding for work with high-profile clients.
 “Ento goes into every tender.
 A lot of clients expect it.
 If you don’t have digital time and attendance, they won’t even talk to you.
 Clients see the benefit.”